sailosha/openErp7-documentation/Python-Functions.rst

 1. It must declear before the _columns

 2. Method start with _

-3. Passing the openERP parameters: self, cr, uid, ids, field_name, args, context
+3. Passing the openERP parameters self, cr, uid, ids, field_name, args, context

 4. Return the object with object primary key (:id)